Powerful Stories · Practical Learning · Connections that last

 Autonomous teams are an article of faith in modern software development.
 Give cross-functional full-stack full-lifecycle teams autonomy and they will deliver value and flow – or better value, sooner, safer, happier.
 But where are the boundaries of autonomy?
 Where does governance and policy fit in?
 Can a team decide their own HR practices, interactions with regulators & funding model?
 What about architecture, design, or organisational decisions that – by the nature of the product, not a poorly chosen architecture – must span multiple teams, or even multiple teams-of-teams?
 How are they made?
 How are autonomy and coherence balanced in a fractal way?
 Who decides what, when and how?
 And who decides who decides?
 Simon will provide a combination of theory – the Viable Systems Model, the Platform model ("preventing unnecessary creativity"), Socio-Technical design principles – and practical experience, as a preview to his contribution to Jon Smart's forthcoming book Organising for Outcomes.

-Powerful Stories · Useful tools · Connections that last
+Powerful Stories · Practical Learning · Connections that last

 Tom Skalycz is Chief Technology Officer at HM Revenue and Customs, where he leads technology across one of the UK’s largest and most complex organisations.
 He was drawn to HMRC by the opportunity to make a positive difference at scale, in an environment where the need for change is widely recognised.
 His focus is improving delivery, decision making and time to value in complex public systems.